MaksimDzhangirov/backendBankExample/docs/part40-eng.md

 Go mod will take care of the job to find missing packages and download them for us.

-Then voila, now all the red lines under the import packages are gone.
+Then voilà, now all the red lines under the import packages are gone.

 ![](../images/part40/11.png)